Trading 212 vs Hargreaves Lansdown: what’s the difference?

 Hargreaves Lansdown is one of the UK's largest and most established investment platforms, favoured by investors seeking comprehensive financial services, extensive fund research, pension options, and high-quality customer support.

-It's particularly popular among more experienced investors and those planning for retirement.
+It's particularly popular among more experienced investors and those using a SIPP to invest for retirement.

 Trading 212 and Hargreaves Lansdown: how do the fees compare?